rchavarria/blog-post-incubator/unpublished-book-notes/practical-vim-by-drew-neil.markdown

 `:Explore` has the same effect as ':edit .'.
 And `:Explore` can be truncated right down to `:E`. `:Sexplore` and `:Vexplore` commands, which open the file explorer in a horizontal split window or vertical split window

-### Tip 44    Save Files to Nonexistent Directories
+### Consejo 44 -   Save Files to Nonexistent Directories

 # Part 3 Getting Around Faster

 ## Chapter 8 Navigate Inside Files with Motions

-### Tip 46    Keep Your Fingers on the Home Row
+### Consejo 46 -   Keep Your Fingers on the Home Row

 Vim is optimized for the touch typist.

-### Tip 47    Distinguish Between Real Lines and Display Lines
+### Consejo 47 -   Distinguish Between Real Lines and Display Lines

 Vim makes a distinction between real lines and display lines (wrapped part of large lines)